asilaothman/CASE-STUDY/README.md

 3. Least Privilege: Limit the permissions and privileges granted to the untrusted code to reduce the potential damage it can cause if compromised.

 4. Update and Patch: Keep all software components, including the untrusted functionality, up to date with the latest security patches and updates to mitigate known vulnerabilities.
+Visit [jquery.com](https://jquery.com) to know the updated version.

 </details>